 The most important qualities in bird-watching binoculars are given below.

-The initial number is the magnification or the amount of times closer an object will be than without magnification.
+The initial number is the magnification or the number of times closer an object will be than without magnification.
 This depends upon your experience and the kind of birds you tend to be targeting.
-While greater magnification like 10x as well as above are much better at identifying the actual birds, they are susceptible to vibrations and possess a narrower field associated with view.
-This makes them uncomfortable to make use of to observe fast paced birds, especially whenever in flight.
+While greater magnification like 10x as well as above is much better at identifying the actual birds, they are susceptible to vibrations and possess a narrower field associated with a view.
+This makes them uncomfortable to make use of to observe fast-paced birds, especially whenever in flight.